 Local African Trusts

 - The mechanism we have chosen for the transfer of funds is to set up a series of small informal local charitable trusts with each one sitting alongside a particular African school.

 - Each trust is dedicated entirely to supporting a local school and is legally constituted with Trustees from the school and the community.
-All trusts include people with business or professional backgrounds who in some cases come from outside the local community.
+All trusts include people with business or professional backgrounds who come from outside the local community.

 - This ensures accountability and transparency whilst at the same time building capacity at local level.

-- Each trust has a local bank account with a minimum of 2 signatories.
+- Each trust has a local bank account with a signatory personally known to TAS trustees..

 - Decision -making resides with the local trustees who have the responsibility to set priorities for expenditure and account for the money.